srushtidharmale/caffai-scheduler/README.md

-# Coffee Booking Form ☕
+# Coffee Chat Booking Form ☕

-A modern, responsive coffee booking form built with HTML, CSS, and JavaScript.
-This project allows users to book coffee meetings with a clean, intuitive interface.
+A modern, responsive coffee chat booking form built with HTML, CSS, and JavaScript.
+This project allows people to book coffee chat meetings for collaboration, brainstorming, networking, and meaningful conversations.

 ## Features ✨